Instructions for authors

 The journal is devoted to the study of the sex and gender differences in all diseases and it is addressed to clinical researchers, pharmacologists, decision-makers, payors and health professionals in order to enhance not only the national and international experiences in basic, clinical and translational research, but also the social, political and cultural realities.

-The central part of each issue is dedicated to the scientific discussion and includes the following material: editorials, narrative or systematic reviews, original articles, special articles in areas such as health policy, ethics and health care delivery, brief communications, and letters to the editor.
+The central part of each issue is dedicated to the scientific discussion and includes the following material: editorials, original articles, narrative or systematic reviews, special articles in areas such as health policy, ethics and health care delivery, commentaries, brief communications, and letters to the editor.

-The “Gender-specific medicine watch” section includes updates on the dissemination of the gender-specific medicine in Italy and on the European, national and local laws and regulations, summaries of particularly important contributions issued in the international journals, announcements and reports of events and conferences, interviews with leading exponents of the institutional and regional healthcare system.
+The ‘Gender-specific medicine watch’ is an online only section, which includes updates on the dissemination of the gender-specific medicine in Italy and on the European, national and local laws and regulations, summaries of particularly important contributions issued in the international journals, announcements and reports of events and conferences, interviews with leading exponents of the institutional and regional healthcare system.

 Editorial policies and ethics